 Postgres is an incredibly stable, feature rich database with a permissive license.
 For these reasons, and many others, it is widely adopted.

 Since Postgres BDR is a Master – Master solution, the consequences of failing over are not nearly as high, a DBA can be much more aggressive in deciding if a primary has failed.
-In addition, the time it takes to promote a slave to a master in a master standby solution is eliminated.
+In addition, the time it takes to promote a standby to a master is eliminated.
 A switchover can be completed in under a second.
 A failover can be completed as quickly as you comfortable with (under a second in some cases).
 You may need to deal conflict resolutions but this is far simpler than dealing with a split brain or the cost of a two-minute outage.
-Yes, I have skimmed over the details but we do in fact have customers using BDR to increase availability in this manner.
+I have skimmed over the details but we do in fact have customers using BDR to increase availability in this manner.
 So up to 1 minute and 59 seconds of downtime eliminated.

 What about the down time required for upgrades?
 This is equally important.

-Upgrades include application upgrades, Postgres upgrades, BDR upgrades and possibly upgrades of the operating system and hardware.
+Upgrades include application upgrades, Postgres upgrades, BDR upgrades and upgrades of the operating system and the hardware.
 At times when considering a high availability solution, the down time for these tasks are often removed from the availability equation as “planned outages”.
 However, the system is just as unavailable as it would be in a failover scenario and you are likely costing the business you support money.
-Yes, perhaps at a more convenient time for the user base, but with user bases being global these days there is never a good time for an outage.
+Perhaps at a more convenient time for the user base, but with user bases being global these days there is never a good time for an outage.
 In addition, upgrades can involve a critical bug fixes that can’t wait for a semi-convenient maintenance window.